Mickey's Christmas Carol: Musical numbers

+The opening song, "Oh, What A Merry Christmas Day" was made for the cartoon, and appeared as the opening of the reissued record.

+Some songs were shortened.
+"Money" and "We Have Love" have extra verses in the 1974 version that were cut out.

+The first part of "Under The Mistletoe' was removed, along with Scrooge's short number, "They Won't Know Me."
+The reprise to "The Way Christmas Ought To Be" lyrically stays the same, but the keys are different.

 Production

 This was the first original Mickey Mouse theatrical cartoon produced in over 30 years.
 With the exception of re-releases, Mickey had not appeared in movie theaters since the short film The Simple Things (1953).
 The graveyard sequence was also the first time Disney tested the animation photo transfer process.
 Many additional characters seen in the film had also not appeared in a theatrical cartoon for several decades such as Horace Horsecollar and Clarabelle Cow.
 The film was also one of the final times Clarence Nash voiced Donald Duck before his death in 1985.
 Nash was the only original voice actor in the film as Walt Disney (Mickey Mouse) had died in 1966, Pinto Colvig (Goofy) in 1967, Bill Thompson (Scrooge McDuck), Cliff Edwards (Jiminy Cricket) and Billy Gilbert (Willie the Giant) in 1971, and Billy Bletcher (Pete and the Big Bad Wolf) in 1979.
 It also marked the first time in animation that Scrooge McDuck was voiced by actor Alan Young (who had first voiced the character on the musical album); Young would continue to be the primary voice actor for McDuck, most notably in DuckTales, until the actor's death in 2016.